 - The Defence Ministry

-Aeronautical Engineers in large numbers from India are in great demand in countries like USA, France, UK and Germany.
-A good percentage of Indians constitute the work force of engineers and technical professionals in NASA.
+Aeronautical Engineers in large numbers from India are in great demand in countries like the USA, France, the UK, and Germany.
+A good percentage of Indians constitute the workforce of engineers and technical professionals in NASA.

 If you want to learn more about studying Aeronautical Engineering in the UK, arrange a free consultation today with SI-UK India.